Board of Trustee Representatives

 Here are some of the recent developments that are launching LMC into a bright future.

-- In the November election, LMC will place its first ever capital millage on the ballot.
+- In the November 2016 election, LMC passed a 10-year capital millage.

 - Recently approved by the Higher Learning Commission to offer online courses, LMC has grown its online and hybrid class offerings to 40 in the Fall 2016 semester.